JMRI: DecoderPro User Guide

 does not change your current Roster in any way, it just makes a copy for you of a

-export, then you'll be prompted to select a new filename.
-You can call it anything you
+When you select "Export...", you'll be prompted to select a new filename.
+You can call it

 - Delete Entry ...

-- This completely removes a Roster entry.
-You're asked if you're sure and a backup is
+This completely removes a Roster entry.
+You're asked once if you're sure and a backup is

-This prints a summary of the entire Roster, listing the primary information for each
+Prints a summary of the entire Roster, showing the primary information for each

 For a more detailed listing of a specific decoder, see the "File" menu on the

-- This shows the contents of the printed summary on your screen, so you can preview it
+Shows the contents of the summary on your screen, so you can preview it before printing.